The 1985 Awardees

 Arsenio C. ("Art") Comas, a San Juan-based physician and alumni volunteer, received the John Carroll Award in ceremonies held at the Caribe Hilton Resort, San Juan, PR, on October 25, 1985.

-A 1957 graduate of the College, Dr. Comas was a longtime professor in obstetrics at the University of Puerto Rico, and maintains a private practice, which he has been an active member of the San Juan medical community for over 50 years.
+A 1957 graduate of the College, Dr. Comas was a longtime professor in obstetrics at the University of Puerto Rico, and maintained a private practice, which he has been an active member of the San Juan medical community for over 50 years.

 A past president of the Georgetown Club of Puerto Rico, Dr. Comas was honored for his efforts on behalf of all alumni in Puerto Rico, which was hosting the John Carroll Awards for the first time in 1985.